michaelmiller94/simple/check.md

 This app will be available for macOS, iOS, iPadOS, and watchOS.

 Windows and Android versions are forthcoming.
 Maybe.Windows and Android versions are forthcoming.
 Maybe.
+If we get around to it.Windows and Android versions are forthcoming.
+Maybe.
 If we get around to it.